What is the difference between intention and intentional and why incrementalism?

 I was too busy.
 Out of habit I took the same path.
 I quit looking for anything to be other than I had already determined it to be.
 The world became two dimensional.
 Black, white and shades of gray colored my awareness.
 Suddenly, I realized, they were pale imitations of color.
 I had been blinded by the zero-sum games I had learned over a lifetime, stuck in a competition in which I had become an unwitting participant.

-As I traveled through the woods to the oasis slowly, incrementally a new path was formed.
+As I continued to traverse the wilderness to the oasis slowly, incrementally a new path was formed.
 In time, it became an automatic part of my journey.
 It was never quite as worn as the original path but it too became a place and passage of endless, timeless and a comforting warmth.

 It was pleasant and the only cost was taking the time and focusing my mind on what I felt and not what I wanted.
 Being grateful becomes a natural experience.
 It pervades the entirety of your being.